IvanDF/icon-builder/README.md

 ## 📣 Support

-If you find IconBuilder helpful, please ⭐ the repository and share it with your network!
+If you find Icon Builder helpful, please ⭐ the repository and share it with your network!

 [![GitHub Stars](https://img.shields.io/github/stars/IvanDF/icon-builder?style=social)](https://github.com/IvanDF/icon-builder/stargazers)